MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/management-insights.md

 - **Assess co-management readiness**: Helps you understand what steps are needed to enable co-management.
 This insight has prerequisites.
 For more information, see [Co-management overview](../../../comanage/overview.md).

+- **Configure Azure services for use with Configuration Manager**: This insight helps you onboard Configuration Manager to Azure AD, which enables clients to authenticate with the site using Azure AD.
+For more information, see [Configure Azure services](../deploy/configure/azure-services-wizard.md).

 - **Devices not uploaded to Azure AD**: Starting in version 2002, this insight lists devices that the site hasn't uploaded to Azure Active Directory (Azure AD) because you haven't configured it for HTTPS.<!--6268489--> Configure [Enhanced HTTP](../../plan-design/hierarchy/enhanced-http.md), or enable at least one management point for HTTPS.
 If you already configured the site for HTTPS communication, this insight doesn't appear.

-- **Configure Azure services for use with Configuration Manager**: This insight helps you onboard Configuration Manager to Azure AD, which enables clients to authenticate with the site using Azure AD.
-For more information, see [Configure Azure services](../deploy/configure/azure-services-wizard.md).
+- **Enable cloud management gateway**: The cloud management gateway (CMG) provides a simple way to manage Configuration Manager clients over the internet.
+By deploying the CMG as a cloud service in Microsoft Azure, you can continue to manage and serve content to clients that roam onto the internet.
+With CMG, you don't need any additional on-premises infrastructure exposed to the internet.
+For more information, see [Plan for CMG](../../clients/manage/cmg/plan-cloud-management-gateway.md).

 - **Enable devices to be hybrid Azure Active Directory joined**: Azure AD-joined devices allow users to sign in with their domain credentials, and make sure devices meet the organization's security and compliance standards.
 For more information, see [Azure AD hybrid identity design considerations](https://docs.microsoft.com/azure/active-directory/hybrid/plan-hybrid-identity-design-considerations-overview).